fuzziebrain/suez/README.md

 Parameter | Description
 --- | ---
-`-e WATCH` | Optional: setting this to `WATCH=true` will restart the node service each time `settings.json` is changed.
+`-e WATCH=true` | Optional: setting this to `WATCH=true` will restart the node service each time `settings.json` is changed.
 This is recommended for active development environments
 `--name` | Optional: Name to label container
 `-v <local dir>:/app/suez/config` | Location where `settings.json` is stored
 `-p 8888:3000`  | Suez uses port 3000 internally and this must be used, map it accordingly to your system.
 In this case port 8888 will be mapped to the container's port 3000.